jonas-borf/Haskell/README.md

 # Haskell
 This is just a public repo for any learning/projects done in haskell.
 Any code seen in here is free use and all I ask would be some credit if somehow I come up with something new and useful.
+Also, all of the learning comes from learnyouhaskell.com